rodrigobalbioktana/salesforce-api-challenge-reactjs/README.md

 ## 🏃 Run the App
 #### 1. 🛣 Run the server
-To run the app, in a terminal that is located in the root path of the project, run the command `npm run salesforce`.
+To run the app, in a terminal that is located in the root path of the project, run the command `npm run superobjectmanager`.

 #### 2. ✍️ Link To Authenticate
 Open a new browser window, and go to the http://localhost:5000/oauth/auth .
 This will authenticate against the org.